ws-garcia/VBA-CSV-interface/docs/api/methods/csvsubsetsplit.md

 The `CSVsubsetSplit` method will create a file for each different value (data grouping) in the fields at the *subsetColumns* position, then all related data is appended to the respective file.
 Use the *headers* parameter to include a header record in each new CSV file.
 The *subsetColumns* parameter can be a single value or an array of `Long` values.
 When the CSV file has a header record and the user sets the *header* parameter to `False`, the header row is saved in a separate file and the rest of CSV files will have no header record.
 The user can control when to include the headers by using the *repeatHeaders* parameter.

->⚠️**Caution**
->{: .text-grey-lt-000 .bg-green-000 }
->The user shall verify that when subdividing a CSV file using a text field/column there are no records with special characters not supported by the file system of the operating system.
-{: .text-grey-dk-300 .bg-yellow-000 }

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
 >The result subsets will be saved in a folder named [\*-WorkDir], where (\*) denotes the name of the source CSV file.